NoCheatPlus/Docs/Development/bip/bip-3.16.1-and-later.md

     * Other fixes: Disable multi protocol patch with unit tests.
 Fix Activation return types.
     * [BREAKING] Slight overhaul of check type hierarchy and utilities (No freely definable check types yet.).
     * [BREAKING] Use a new internal event registry, to allow control of processing order, as well as unregistering events.
+    * [BREAKING] Always use permission subscriptions for notifications.
+Might lead to notifications missing, if a permission plugin somehow bypasses the subscription mechanics.
+Removes PermStateReceiver and related internals.
+    * Define all the default child permissions within plugin.yml (check .silent, command filter).